himan72/islamic-prayer-time-pro/README.md

 * Custom spelling of the prayer name labels
 * Translations & Languages: Arabic, English and French.

-Please checkout out website for more info [joomlar.net](http://joomlar.net)
+Please checkout our website for more info [joomlar.net](http://joomlar.net)